asanchezlc/MasterEstructurasTFM_aslc/README.md

 pip install requirements.txt
 ```

-## 4. Directory structure

-- doc: contains documentation
-- src: contains main codes:
-  - `BI_1_LAUNCHER.py`: Launches and manages the Bayesian Inference.
-  - `BI_2_function.py`: Contains functions used by `BI_1_LAUNCHER.py`.
-  - `EfI_1_steelframe_testbeam.py`: EfI algorithm for the steel frame and for a beam toy structure.
-  - `EfI_2_footbridge.py`: EfI algorithm for the footbridge.
-  - `OMA_1_generate_timehistory.py`: Generates time vibration strain time history data for the footbridge.
-- data: contains strain time data used in OMA.

-## 5. Establish paths: Steps for a New User to Set Up
+## 4. Steps for a New User to Set Up

 1. **Set Up the Environment Variables**:
    - You need to create a `.env` file where you will specify your username.